DinoMarlir/Craftainer/README.md

 # 🐳 Craftainer

-A tool to build Minecraft networks on top of Docker.
+Craftainer is a powerful tool designed to simplify the deployment and management of Minecraft networks using Docker.

+---

-## 🚀 Get Started
+## 🚀 Getting Started

-### Requirements
+### Prerequisites

-- 1GB+ RAM
+- **Memory:** 1GB RAM or more recommended
-- amd64 architecture (arm64 is currently experimental)
+- **Architecture:** amd64 (arm64 is experimental)
-- Linux-based OS
+- **Operating System:** Linux-based
-- Root Permissions
+- **Permissions:** Root or sudo privileges

+---

-### Debian/Ubuntu
+### Installation on Debian/Ubuntu

-Use our install script for a quick setup.
-Make sure you have sudo privileges.
+For a fast and straightforward setup, use our official installation script.
+Ensure you have `sudo` privileges.

 > [!CAUTION]
-> This script only works on Debian-based distributions
+> This script is only compatible with Debian-based distributions.

 ```sh
 curl -fsSL https://url.wolfjulian.de/install-craftainer | sudo bash
 ```

+---

-### Other Distributions
+### Installation on Other Linux Distributions

-Manual installation steps:
+Follow these manual setup steps:

 ```sh
 mkdir craftainer
 cd craftainer